dihnhuunam/Makefile/README.md

 - Ensure that the `include/` directory contains all necessary header files.
 - The generated libraries are stored in `build/static/` and `build/shared/`.

-## 6. License

-This project is licensed under the MIT License.